Accounting for Software

 Learning Objectives

-- Identify the proper accounting for governmental entities
+- Identify proper accounting for transactions unique to nonprofit organizations.

 Level